Conchylicultor/MusicGenerator/docs/ideas.md

-Train conjointly récurent CNN  for the spacial dependency (use lstm containing a CNN ?)
+Train conjointly recurrent CNN  for the spacial dependency (use lstm containing a CNN ?)
 AND a standard RNN for the absolute position (best of both words ?)
 At the end a fully connected layer mix the two outputs to produce the final result: the CNN provide the pattern and the standard network provider the position (use simple res net)

 Look at deconvolution
 ResNet